Board of Directors

 Dr. Geoffrey Payne

-Dr. Geoffrey Payne is the interim vice-president of research at the University of Northern BC (UNBC) and a professor in the field of vascular physiology.
+Dr. Geoffrey Payne is vice president of research and graduate programs at the University of Northern BC (UNBC) and a professor in the field of vascular physiology.

 Payne came to UNBC in June 2004 as founding faculty of the medical school following a post-doctoral fellowship at Yale University in the Department of Cellular and Molecular Physiology and John B. Pierce Laboratory.
 He holds a PhD from Memorial University of Newfoundland in the field of cardiovascular and renal physiology.

-In addition to his biomedical research on understanding how the normal mechanisms that regulate blood flow within the microcirculation of various vascular beds are impacted by inflammation and inflammation associated diseases, Payne has an active research program in medical education in which his interests include curriculum, assessment and admissions.
+Geoff has a biomedical research program looking at understanding how the normal mechanisms that regulate blood flow within the microcirculation of various vascular beds are impacted by inflammation and inflammation-associated diseases.
+In addition, he has collaborations which focus on the translation of foundational science to clinical application.

 Dr. Sally Thorne